-- prescription; and mobility enhancing equipment as defined in § 44-18-7.1(p), including wheelchairs, crutches and canes. - (12) Coffins, caskets, and burial garments.
-From the sale and from the storage, use, or other consumption in this state of coffins or caskets, and shrouds or other burial garments that are ordinarily sold by a funeral director as part of the business of funeral directing. - (13) Motor vehicles sold to nonresidents.
+- and mobility enhancing equipment as defined in § 44-18-7.1(p), including wheelchairs, crutches, and canes. - (12) Coffins, caskets, urns, shrouds and burial garments.
+From the sale and from the storage, use, or other consumption in this state of coffins, caskets, urns, shrouds, and other burial garments that are ordinarily sold by a funeral director as part of the business of funeral directing. - (13) Motor vehicles sold to nonresidents.